adrianbj/ProcessRedirectIds/README.md

 Module that alllows you to link to pages with their page ID in the URL.
 The ID can be in any location in the URL.

+It also has an option to automatically rewrite links to defined custom format, so long as you include $page->id in the format.

 Will work for all user viewable pages by default, but can be limited to specific templates and pages/parents in the module config settings.

 A new ShortLinks tab is generated on the edit page providing example links that can be copied.